All horses are the same color: Inductive step

-We already saw in the base case that the rule ("all horses have the same color") was valid for $n=1$.
+It has already been seen in the base case that the rule ("all horses have the same color") was valid for $n=1$.
 The inductive step proved here implies that since the rule is valid for $n=1$, it must also be valid for $n=2$, which in turn implies that the rule is valid for $n=3$ and so on.

 Thus, in any group of horses, all horses must be the same color.

 Explanation

 The argument above makes the implicit assumption that the set of $n+1$ horses has the size at least 3, so that the two proper subsets of horses to which the induction assumption is applied would necessarily share a common element.
 This is not true at the first step of induction, i.e., when $n+1=2$.